 Yikes!
 What happens when Liz and Lucille try to return a lunch box that belongs to someone in the weirdest family in town?

 Little Scooter decides that Liz needs a lesson in “never judging a book by its cover” after Liz’s comments during a basketball game.
 When Scooter learns that Liz has a dentist visit scheduled, Scooter sets Liz up to learn that lesson as he meets Terrene’s newest dentist.

 Liz is feeling like a total failure because everything is going wrong, but Lucille has the perfect solution.

 Liz and Morrie decide to find Scooter on their own.
 Do they find him or get lost too?

 Liz and his friends decide to use their free time to collect food for the community shelter.
 But a grumpy neighbor and a troublemaking classmate try to derail their plans.

 What’s wrong with Chamy?
 Why is she crying?
 Lucille finds out and learns a lesson about being a friend.
 Also, a special treat: the KC song “Leap of Faith”!

 How is Liz going to prove that he is a hero if no one will give him a chance?
-Help Liz figure out a way in this episode of Kids Corner.
+Liz needs to find a way!

 Liz has lost his phone, and now someone is using it to send strange text messages to his friends.
 Help Liz figure out what to do on this week’s Kids Corner.